gladiofreeeurope/website/content/letov/letov interview 2.md

 [Break in the footage, question not heard]

-L: What we are doing is the raising a new generation of passionari* as explained by Lev Gumilev.
+L: What we are doing is the raising a new generation of passionari[^1] as explained by Lev Gumilev.
 New warriors who will come after us and who will inherit this land.
 So for example, there are obvious connections between generations.
 Grandfathers and grandchildren.
 Fathers and sons fall out.
 Those generations that should follow the one that we represent as Grazhdanskaya Oborona, they are against us.
 They are mostly businessmen, the bourgeoisie, the “New Russians”.
 But the next generation, 10-15 year olds, these are the people who understand and support us.
 They will take on the task of revolution.
 We are creating a new ideology.
 A new religion, like communism in 1917, with which they will win.

-* Concept from the thought of Lev Gumilev, a controversial Russian historian and ethnographer.
+[^1]: Concept from the thought of Lev Gumilev, a controversial Russian historian and ethnographer.
 According to him, the growth of ethnic groups is linked to passionarity, the ability for a group to give itself a cause beyond the personal interest.
 Passionarity comes in cycles and could wear down over time if it is not renewed by charismatic individuals with a spirit of self-sacrifice.
 Compare to Ibn Khaldun’s cycle of civilizations and the concept of asabiyya.

 I: Which ideas of fascism do you especially like?